1945 Canadian federal election: Background

 In the 1935 election, the Liberal Party led by William Lyon Mackenzie King returned to power (King's Liberals had previously governed Canada from 1921 to 1930) with a landslide majority government.
 The King government's success in combatting the Great Depression led to their second landslide majority victory in the 1940 election.
 From 1939 to 1945, the King government's main priority was aiding the Allies in World War II.

 In the period leading up to the election, the Co-operative Commonwealth Federation was rising in popularity.
 A Gallup poll from September 1943 showed the CCF with a one-point lead over both the Liberals and Progressive Conservatives.
 Many predicted a major breakthrough for the CCF nationally and the party was expected to win 70 to 100 seats, possibly even enough to form a minority government.
 In the Saskatchewan provincial election, the CCF won a landslide victory, forming a provincial government for the first time.

 In 1942, members of the Conservative Party held the Port Hope Conference, which established several Conservative goals including support for free enterprise and conscription, and more radical policies such as full-employment, low-cost housing, trade union rights, as well as a whole range of social security measures, including a government financed medicare system.
 Progressive Party Premier of Manitoba John Bracken became the Conservative Party's leader that same year, and changed the party's name to the Progressive Conservative Party as a result of this policy shift.

 Campaign

 Liberals

-A key issue in this election seems to have been electing a stable government.
+Government Stability was a key issue of the election.
 The Liberals urged voters to "Return the Mackenzie King Government", and argued that only the Liberal Party had a "preponderance of members in all nine provinces".
 Mackenzie King threatened to call a new election if he was not given a majority: "We would have confusion to deal with at a time when the world will be in a very disturbed situation.
 The war in Europe is over, but unrest in the east is not over."